IMPLEMENTED PROJECTS > Support to Fruit and Vegetables Marketing Structures

 ABG was contracted by GTZ to implement a technical assistance project to assist the development of fruit and vegetable markets in Bulgaria.
 The project had a duration of 2 years and was located in Haskovo, Sliven, Pazardjiik, Plovdiv and Sofia.

 The TA project implemented by ABG is part of a combined financial and technical assistance project involving bi-lateral (GTZ) and multi-national donors (EBRD).
 The whole project concept was based on a master plan elaborated in 1992.
 This master plan stressed the need for designing and building of several green site wholesale markets for fruits and vegetables all over Bulgaria.
 The main assumption was that the construction of green site wholesale markets would significantly improve the marketing and indirectly the production conditions for fruit and vegetables.
 With this concept Bulgaria should turn out to regain its important position as exporter for fruit and vegetables.

 Financed with EBRD funds a green site wholesale market has been constructed in Sliven and in 2000 financed with KfW funds a green site wholesale market has been constructed in Haskovo.
 Since the middle of the nineties of last century it became more and more obvious that the concept of green site markets with large investment volumes turned out to be not economically sustainable and more or less useless for local producers.
-The only promising investment option was a wholesale markets situate close to big urban centres (e.g. Sofia), that means close to big consumer markets, and not overloaded with too big investments.
+The only promising investment option was a wholesale market situated close to big urban centres (e.g. Sofia), that means close to big consumer markets, and not overloaded with too big investments.

 The failure of green site markets based on oversized investments and far away from big consumer markets was proven again in Haskovo and Sliven.
 When ABG was contracted the two wholesale markets were rather empty and still stakeholders were promoting the idea to build with an investment of rather 5,0 Mio.
 Euro an additional green site market in Burgas or Plovdiv or Pleven.